seanchoi-dev/balancing/README.md

 # League of Legend Team Balancing Tool
+- This web application is built with Franklin (i.e. helix) project.
-This web application will help to balance 10 different users by their tiers and positions.
+- This app's main goal is to help balancing 10 different players by their tiers and positions in League of Legned custom game.

 ## Environments